Ideapersie/FinalProject_KCL/README.md

 ### Scaling runs (7B / 14B)

 `notebooks/colab_scaling.ipynb` runs the identical pipeline on a Colab T4.
-Only the model file, its chat format and the calibrated gate thresholds change — policy and gate code are untouched, which is what makes the scaling comparison valid.
+Only the model file, its chat format and the calibrated gate thresholds change; the policy and gate code are untouched, which is what makes the scaling comparison valid.

 ---